rppicomidi/ble-midi2usbhost/README.md

 # ble-midi2usbhost
-A Pico W Bluetooth LE MIDI to USB Host adapter for any class compliant USB MIDI device
+A Pico W/Pico2 W Bluetooth LE MIDI to USB Host adapter for any class compliant USB MIDI device

-This project uses the native Raspberry Pi Pico W USB port as a USB MIDI host port and it uses the Bluetooth LE capability of the Pico W's CYW43 WiFi/Bluetooth module to create a Bluetooth LE MIDI GATT Server.
+This project uses the native Raspberry Pi Pico W or Pico2 W USB port as a USB MIDI host port and it uses the Bluetooth LE capability of the board's CYW43 WiFi/Bluetooth module to create a Bluetooth LE MIDI GATT Server.
 You can power the Raspberry Pi Pico W board with any 5V USB C power supply.
 If you choose to use a 5V phone charger battery pack, make sure that the attached USB MIDI device is bus powered and